 4000K lights are called neutral or natural white because of their similarity to natural light.
 They work effectively for under cabinet lighting.

 6000K LED strips are known as ‘cool white’.
-This contemporary, modern style is good for kitchen lights or in bathrooms and workspaces as task lighting.
+This contemporary, modern style of strip light is good for kitchen lights or in bathrooms and workspaces as task lighting.

 If you’re choosing coloured lights, the colour you get will depend on whether you choose a fixed or colour changing strip.
 As the name suggests, fixed colour LEDs emit a single colour of light.
 Colour changing LED strip lights, on the other hand, consist of multiple colours on a single strip.
 Typically, these have Red, Green, and Blue (RGB) LED diodes.
 By mixing these colours, you can achieve nearly any colour of light you want!
 Whether you’d like warm yellows, cool blues, or even surreal, dream-like purple, you can get all these and more with coloured LED lighting.